 Vision Zero is a Portland citywide initiative involving a variety of partner agencies and organizations.
 This guide will help everyone talk about Vision Zero clearly and consistently.

 The first sections describe Vision Zero and offer advice for talking about traffic violence.
 The latter sections provide visual materials that help link the city’s work on street safety with our Vision Zero goal.
 Refer to the Vision Zero Action Plan to learn how Portland is implementing Vision Zero.

 Vision Zero is ambitious but attainable.
 Thank you for helping to make it happen.

 1. What is Vision Zero? (back to top)

-Vision Zero is the goal to eliminate traffic deaths and serious injuries from Portland streets by 2025.
+Vision Zero is the goal to eliminate traffic deaths and serious injuries from Portland streets.

 Portland is pursuing Vision Zero through 32 data-driven actions that address the top contributors to deadly and serious injury crashes: street design, speed, impairment, and dangerous behaviors.
 The actions prioritize engagement with and investing in traditionally under-served communities.